This caramelized onion bacon dip is simple but not quick, but so worth the effort.

 This dip actually tastes best cold.
 So, don’t bring it out until just before your guest arrive.
 The amount of dip in this recipe is perfect for a small party of maybe 4 or 5 people.
 For larger parties, you can easily double or triple the recipe.
 You can pretty easily have two pans going at once to caramelize the onions.
 Or you can use your Dutch oven or large cast iron pan to caramelize more onions at once.

-Add ¼ cup of the chicken broth to the pan and lower the heat to medium low and cook until the stock evaporates about 5-7 minutes.
+- Add ¼ cup of the chicken broth to the pan and lower the heat to medium low and cook until the stock evaporates about 5-7 minutes.
 Add the sugar and cook for 2-3 minutes until the sugar dissolves.
-Add another ¼ cup of stock and cook until evaporates about 5-7 minutes.
-Add the remaining stock continue to cook for another 15-20 minutes until the onions are a deep golden brown color.
+Then add another ¼ cup of stock and cook until evaporates about 5-7 minutes.
+Last, add the remaining stock continue to cook for another 15-20 minutes until the onions are a deep golden brown color.
 Stir occasionally to prevent the onions from burning.

-This dip is good with crackers, crostini’s, chopped vegetables or anything you would like to serve with it.
-We used Ritz crackers, crostini’s and chips.
+- This dip is good with crackers, crostini, chopped vegetables or anything you would like to serve with it.
+We used Ritz crackers, crostini and chips.